The table below lists "events at

 jumps overboard in port to show off to friends

-Fox 13 reports a Washington man says he "did not think this through" before he jumped off the side of a Royal Caribbean cruise ship docked in Nassau, Bahamas.
+Fox 13 reports a 27 year old Washington man says he "did not think this through" before he jumped off the side of a Royal Caribbean cruise ship docked in Nassau, Bahamas.
 Now, Nick Naydev is banned from the cruise line for life and says he had to find his own way home from the island.
 Naydev said he jumped from the eleventh floor, which he estimated was about 100 feet up from the ocean.
 "I am truly astonished at how this video has spread throughout the internet.
 I did not think this through before I jumped.
 My idea was this would be a good laugh for my friends and I would just swim back to shore and continue my vacation and never thought this would be this serious," Naydev said in a statement to FOX 13.
 In the video, Naydev's friends have gathered around as he climbs up the railing of the balcony.
 He looks at his friend who is holding the camera and then leaps.

 |January 16 - Carnival Sunshine, Lawsuit